Eloquent-Algorithmics/Automotive-AI/README.md

 Join the [Discord Server](https://discord.gg/VsVuxche)

-An experimental open-source application that integrates the OpenAi gpt-3.5-turbo-0125 or gpt-4-turbo models via API, NLP, TTS, STT, and an OBD-II ELM327 device to create a voice-activated, hands-free, vehicle diagnostic assistant.
+An experimental open-source application that integrates OpenAi gpt-4o or gpt-4o-mini, NLP, TTS, STT, and an OBD-II ELM327 device to create a voice-activated, hands-free, vehicle diagnostic assistant.

 ⚠️ ***This is a work in progress*** ⚠️

+10/18/2024: Updated to us gpt-4o models and Azure OpenAI

 03/17/2024: Updated to use [OpenAI v1](https://github.com/openai/openai-python/releases/)